DoubleML/doubleml-for-py/doc/guide/basics.rst

 .. _bias_non_orth:

-Overcoming Regularization Bias by Orthogonalization
+Overcoming regularization bias by orthogonalization
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 To overcome the regularization bias we are directly partialling out the effect of :math:`X` from :math:`D` to obtain the